How is Eligibility Determined?

 Interest Rates and Loan Fees

 Interest rates are set by the federal government.
 Federal law dictates that loans disbursed after July 1, 2013, will have a variable/fixed interest rate.
 This means that interest rates on Direct Loans adjust annually on July 1st.
-Any loan disbursed within the academic year, will have the current interest rate assigned for that year, and the rate will be fixed for the life of the loan.
-Therefore, if a borrower takes out a loan for each year of medical school, the loans will likely have different interest rates.
+Any loan disbursed within the academic year will have the current interest rate assigned for that academic year, and the rate will be fixed for the life of the loan.
+If a borrower takes out a loan for each year of medical school, the loans will likely have different interest rates.
 To view current and historical federal loan interest rates, visit the Federal Student Aid website.

 How Much Can You Borrow?

 Students can borrow up to the school’s cost of attendance (COA) in a combination of the Direct Unsubsidized Loan and Direct PLUS Loan.
 The COA is set by the school and based upon tuition and fees, books and supplies, room and board, and other required expenses.
-Setting a budget and keeping the school’s COA in mind, can help students determine how much to borrow.
+Setting a budget and keeping the school’s COA in mind can help students determine how much to borrow.

 Repayment of Federal Direct Loans

 No payments are required for Direct Unsubsidized or Direct PLUS Loans while the student is enrolled on at least a half-time basis.
 After graduation, Direct Unsubsidized Loans enter a 6-month grace period where no payment is due, but interest continues to accrue.
-Direct PLUS Loans enter a post-enrollment deferment for 6-months, and during that time, no payments are required, but interest also continues to accrue.
-After the grace period or post-enrollment deferment expires, the borrower will enter repayment or chose to postpone payments.
+Direct PLUS Loans enter a post-enrollment deferment for 6 months, and during that time, no payments are required, but interest also continues to accrue.
+After the grace period or post-enrollment deferment expires, the borrower will enter repayment or choose to postpone payments.

 Benefits of Direct Loans